KiKa (Children’s Cancer Free Foundation): Events fundraising success

 SOFII’s view

-Centring their fundraising strategy on enabling donors to organise their own activities, small Dutch charity KiKa have become the game changers in event fundraising across the Netherlands.
-With a vision of remaining small but raising a lot of money, KiKa prove that if you invest in your donors' ambitions and ideas, and make it easy for them to bring these to life, you can achieve results well beyond your means.
+With a vision of remaining small but raising a lot of money, KiKa proved that if you invest in your donors’ ambitions and ideas, and make it easy for them to bring these to life, you can achieve results well beyond your means.

 Creator / originator

-Frits Hirschstein and KiKa (Children Cancer-free)
+Frits Hirschstein and KiKa (Children’s Cancer Free Foundation)

 Background

-KiKa (Children Cancer-free) was founded in 2002 to raise money to combat cancer in children and very quickly decided on a fundraising strategy of garnering the support of as many private donors as possible.
-In 2006, executive director Frits Hirtschstein was contacted by some friends of his from the advertising world who wanted to make a TV advertisement — funded by private supporters — with the simple message: become a donor by organising and/or taking part in activities created to support KiKa.
-The ambition was for KiKa to remain a small charity but one that could grow steadily whilst raising a lot of money.
-In 2005, only 300 activities had been organised to support KiKa.
-That was about to change.
+In 2006, executive director Frits Hirtschstein was contacted by some friends of his from the advertising world who wanted to make a TV advertisement – funded by private supporters – with the simple message: become a donor by organising and/or taking part in activities created to support KiKa.

 Summary / objectives

-KiKa have one goal and one goal only: to increase the cure rate to 95 per cent for children living with cancer.
-A clear and simple message, which is repeated everywhere, reinforcing the ambition with donors.
 In the wake of the TV advertisement, KiKa invited donors to take their own initiative in organising events for KiKa such as baking cakes and doughnuts, sponsored football matches, bike rides, marathons, etc. KiKa would provide the means to advertise events and help with logistical support (volunteers, online promotion, etc), but the impetus would come from those donors passionate enough about the cause to try to organise their own activities.
-The belief was that this independence for volunteers and donors would provide more scope to raise money.

 Special characteristics

 By ensuring that donors always have quick access to KiKa staff (all responses to requests for advice or support were answered within eight hours and no more), the organisation can get activities rolling quickly and efficiently and provide an excellent donor experience.
-As Frits Hirschstein told friend of SOFII Reinier Spruit:

 ‘We stay very close to the people, so that’s why people know our organisation very well.
 A few years back we introduced the slogan “take action”, which was picked up very practically. [...]
 The role of KiKa is to facilitate these actions where necessary.
 To facilitate all actions we have four people in the office, who respond to incoming mail.
 It is essential that we always stop by the event to thank the organisers.
 This can be done by a paid employee or a volunteer.
 Organisers are sincerely appreciated, so you win ambassadors for your organisation.
 Sometimes there is an action we’re not really happy with.
 Some time ago they were tattooing for KiKa... if we knew that in advance...
 But we choose not to be aware of everything in advance, which is not possible anyway with 10 actions per day.’